The Federation supports education through several initiatives.

 To learn about our past scholarship recipients:

 The Federation is now accepting applications for the 2018 Scholarship.

 Woodlot licences are often located close to communities and schools and play host to fieldtrips for students of all ages – from elementary school to post secondary – providing educational opportunities in an outdoor classroom.

 An educational “walk in the woods” can include lessons in things as simple as identifying tree species and counting tree rings and as complex as managing watersheds and wildlife habitat in a sustainable working forest.

-The FBCWA has a resource package available to provide education on BC’s forests, protecting forest values and resources and how they can be managed by visiting woodlot licences around BC.
+The FBCWA has a resource package available to provide education on BC’s forests, protecting forest values and resources and how they can be sustainably managed by visiting woodlot licences around BC.

-The resource package includes curricular connections, lesson plan, activity sheets and a DVD.
-Ollie’s Woodlot Adventures take you to a woodlot licence where you will learn about trees and how a forest is managed sustainably.
+The resource package includes a video and coloring/activity book Ollie’s Woodlot Adventures.
 Bookmarks and carabineers with educational cards are also available.
-To request any of the educational resources or a complete package by mail, email email@example.com or download the digital versions below:
+To request any of the educational resources free of charge, email firstname.lastname@example.org or download the digital versions below: